rage/programming-23/data/part-9/1-objects-and-references.md

         print(student)
 ```

-Executing the above could result in the following printout (NB: as randomness is involved, every execution produces different results).
+Executing the above could result in the following printout (NB: as randomness is involved, if you try the code yourself, the results will likely be different).

 <sample-output>